Alfresco/docs-alfresco/digital-workspace/latest/media/index.md

 ---
-title: Media Management
+title: Image Management
 ---

-Media Management allows you to view and manipulate your digital assets in the Digital Workspace.
+Image Management allows you to view and manipulate your digital assets in the Digital Workspace.

-Features provided with Media Management include enhanced image manipulation with image crop and rotate capabilities and [IPTC](https://iptc.org/standards/photo-metadata/){:target="_blank"} metadata extraction.
+Features provided with Image Management include enhanced image manipulation with image crop and rotate capabilities and [IPTC](https://iptc.org/standards/photo-metadata/){:target="_blank"} metadata extraction.

-## Uploading media
+## Uploading images
-Media Management provides information and features about media files that you upload in Digital Workspace.
+Image Management provides information and features about image files that you upload in Digital Workspace.

 1. Select the folder in the File Library where you want to add your content.